idanarye/bevy-tnua/README.md

 Tnua ("motion" in Hebrew) is a floating character controller, which means that instead of constantly touching the ground the character floats above it, which makes many aspects of the motion control simpler.

-Tnua uses [Rapier](https://rapier.rs/), and supports both the 2D and 3D versions of it:
+Tnua can use [Rapier](https://rapier.rs/) or [XPBD](https://github.com/Jondolf/bevy_xpbd), and supports both the 2D and 3D versions of both with integration crates:
+* For Rapier 2D, add the [bevy-tnua-rapier2d](https://crates.io/crates/bevy-tnua-rapier2d) crate.
+* For Rapier 3D, add the [bevy-tnua-rapier3d](https://crates.io/crates/bevy-tnua-rapier3d) crate.
+* For XPBD 2D, add the [bevy-tnua-xpbd2d](https://crates.io/crates/bevy-tnua-xpbd2d) crate.
+* For XPBD 3D, add the [bevy-tnua-xpbd3d](https://crates.io/crates/bevy-tnua-xpbd3d) crate.
+* Third party integration crates.
+Such crates should depend on [bevy-tnua-physics-integration-layer](https://crates.io/crates/bevy-tnua-physics-integration-layer) and not the main bevy-tnua crate.

 ## Features